Claims about therapies and supports for autistic children

-When interventions for autism spectrum disorder (ASD) are promoted, they come with claims of all kinds.
-Evidence offered to support these claims generally falls into three categories – science, pseudoscience and anti-science.
+Therapies and supports for autistic children are usually promoted with claims about how well they work and how they help children.
+Evidence for these claims generally falls into three categories – science, pseudoscience and anti-science.

-Science provides the best test we have of how well interventions work.
-Scientific claims offer objective evidence, without asking you to have faith or to accept testimonials as proof.
+Science is the best way to test how well therapies and supports work.
+Claims that are backed by scientific evidence don’t need you to have faith that they work or to accept testimonials as proof.

-Pseudoscientific claims use scientific-sounding words or present theories that sound plausible.
+Pseudoscientific claims use scientific-sounding words or present theories that sound convincing.
 But there’s no real evidence that a scientific approach has been used.
-Instead, supporters of these therapies might offer published case examples or parent and expert testimonials as evidence.
+Instead, supporters of these therapies and supports might offer published case examples or parent and expert testimonials as evidence.

 Claims based on anti-science generally rely on belief or faith.
-You’re simply asked to believe that the intervention works.
+You’re simply asked to believe that the therapy or support works.
 Sometimes, the people promoting the therapy might even say that it can’t be tested because testing will interfere with it.
-These interventions are often promoted with convincing stories from other parents.
+These claims are often promoted with convincing stories from other parents.

-Scientifically based interventions are based on theories about why something happens.
+Scientifically based therapies and supports are built on theories about why something happens.
 Those theories are then carefully tested.
-You can read more about how interventions are tested and how to choose interventions.
+You can read more about how therapies and supports are tested and how to choose evidence-based therapies and supports.

-Fad interventions for autism spectrum disorder (ASD) can be based on anti-science or pseudoscience.
+Fad therapies and supports for autistic children can be based on anti-science or pseudoscience.
 They become popular quickly and spread fast, often disappearing later.
-They sound plausible and can have a ‘feel-good’ factor that appeals to parents.
+They sound convincing and can have a ‘feel-good’ factor that appeals to parents.

-To work out whether an intervention is a fad based on anti-science or pseudoscience, consider whether it:
+To work out whether a therapy or support is a fad based on anti-science or pseudoscience, consider whether it:

 - is promoted by paid advertisements in magazines, parenting publications or websites, or on TV